 Historical Facts of Jesus Christ

-While the year is a huge historical stamp of truth to the significance of the event it represents, it doesn’t by itself establish the historicity of Christ.
+While the year is a huge historical stamp of truth to the significance of the event it represents, it doesn’t by itself establish the historical evidence for Jesus Christ.
 What may come as a surprise to many is that even the most anti-Christian, progressive, liberal scholars agree that the following are well-established historical facts: